deangeckt/rbm_web/README.md

 - brute force - search for a set of parameters by specifying the ouput plot result.
 - heatmap animation.
 - session management: export and import session files to manage your simulations.
-- continue to work on python: looking for complex simulations and other neuron features, you can load exported seassion / plots to our python app.
+- continue to work on python: looking for complex simulations and other neuron features, you can load exported seassion / plots to our python app. we also added a complexParams.py that you can use inside run API

 # examples
 - find a section by using the tree and navigation